Bronsky91/dice_roller/README.md

 4) A log will be kept with timestamps for each dice roll & result.

 5) A new log directory will be created each time the program will run.

+6) Ability to add and subtract to dice rolls